NOTE: All or part of this collection is stored off-site. Several days' advance notice is required for retrieval.

-The Della Brown Taylor Hardman collection includes manuscripts, correspondence, printed materials, professional materials, research materials, legal materials, financial materials, film and video, audio materials, photographs, artwork, notebooks, electronic media, scrapbooks, medical records, personal memorabilia, and miscellaneous items.
+The Della Brown Taylor Hardman collection includes manuscripts, correspondence, printed materials, professional materials, research materials, legal materials, financial materials, film and video, audio materials, photographs, artwork, notebooks, electronic media, scrapbooks, personal memorabilia, and miscellaneous items.

 The collection includes manuscripts for short stories, speeches, essays, poems, and dissertations, as well as various notes and works by other authors.
 Of particular note is Hardman’s William Edouard Scott Remembered: Lessons from a Remarkable Life.